Symptoms, Testing and Care

 - People at Higher Risk for Severe Infection

 Austin Public Health has developed guidance for older adults and people who have underlying medical conditions.
-A printable version of this information is available in English (PDF), Spanish (PDF), Simplified Chinese (PDF), Traditional Chinese (PDF), Vietnamese (PDF), Burmese (PDF), Korean (PDF), and Urdu (PDF).
+A printable version of this information is available in English (PDF), Spanish (PDF), Simplified Chinese (PDF), Traditional Chinese (PDF), Vietnamese (PDF), Burmese (PDF), Korean (PDF), Arabic (PDF) and Urdu (PDF).

 Healthcare providers are encouraging all patients experiencing flu-like symptoms to first use mobile apps or visit websites that have been set up for COVID-19 response.
 For your safety and convenience telehealth resources are available.